 Make it automatic

 It’s much easier to save when you don’t have to rely on yourself to transfer funds into your savings account.
-Klein recommends having your employer divide your automatic paycheck deposit into a checking account and a savings account.
+Have your employer divide your paycheck deposit into a checking account and a savings account.

-If you’re self-employed, schedule automatic transfers from your main checking account to your purpose-based savings accounts on a recurring basis, Jimenez says.
+If you’re self-employed, schedule automatic transfers from your main checking account to your purpose-based savings accounts on a recurring basis.

 Stop using credit cards